Yejashi/obsidianNotes/Research/AMDGPU/Intro To Register Pressure.md

 	- Memory objects : Any variable is naturally a memory object.
 The compiler may attempt to place it to registers or LDS, but this may not succeed (e.g., due to size of an object

+### How to Identify Scratch Use and Spilling

+Looking at the ISA (assembly) is the simplest way.